 A sit-in at a Woolworth lunch counter in Greensboro, North Carolina, in 1960 is often cited as the first civil rights protest of its kind.

-However, on July 19, 1958, students Ron Walters, his cousin Carol Parks-Haun, and others leaders in the NAACP Youth Council organized the Dockum Drug Store sit-in in Wichita, Kansas.
+However, on July 19, 1958, cousins Ron Walters (20) and Carol Parks-Haun (19), and other leaders in the NAACP Youth Council organized the Dockum Drug Store sit-in in Wichita, Kansas.

 After three weeks of sit-ins, the management of the Dockum chain finally agreed to desegregate service.

 Learn more in the KPTS documentary film, The Dockum Sit-in: A Legacy of Courage.
 The film streams for free online.
 See below.

 Listen to a 2006 NPR interview with Ron Walters and Carol Parks-Haun on the Kansas sit-in.

 Find more resources on sit-ins, including earlier sit-ins led by students and teachers, below.